Welcome To HILLS COFFEE LAB

 Introduction to Coffee

 The Introduction to Coffee course is ideal for anyone who is new to specialty coffee.
 It charts coffee’s journey from its origins in Ethiopia to the major commodity that it is today.
-This course gives a general overview of the specialty coffee supply chain and explores topics such as history and cultivation, variables that affect coffee quality, basics of sensory analysis, fundamentals of roasting, factors of coffee freshness, and principles of brewing.
-In addition, learners will discuss the importance of water quality, cleanliness and maintenance.
-This interactive course also includes a cupping, an industry-specific process for evaluating coffee through a sensory experience.
-There is an online written exam administered upon the completion of the course
+This course gives a general overview of the specialty coffee supply chain and explores topics such as history and cultivation, variables that affect coffee quality, basics of sensory analysis, fundamentals of roasting.

 To enable the student to apply core concepts of sensory science to analyze aroma, taste, and body differences in coffee.
 Students will be introduced to various testing methods including triangle and in/out and they will progress in their calibration of the SCA cupping form.
-Students will examine basic requirements for developing a sensory program at their place of employment.
+Students will examine basic requirements for developing a sensory program.

 Roasting